-- Q28.
-Are there any materials available in English on the 2021 International Grant Program? - Q29.
-Can we request a program officer of the Toyota Foundation to participate in the events in the granted project? - Q30.
-What kind of expertise and background do the members of the selection committee have? - Q31.
-Are there any membership continuity frameworks that would give priority to applicants who have completed a project under "one-year grant (online interaction)" and then submit another application for a conventional (direct) exchange project in the following year?
+- Q26.
+Are there any materials available in English on International Grant Program? - Q27.
+Can we request a program officer of the Toyota Foundation to participate in the events in the granted project? - Q28.
+What kind of expertise and background do the members of the selection committee have? - Q29.
+Are there any membership continuity frameworks that would give priority to applicants who have completed a grant project and then submit another application for the next project in the following year?